NJS4E: And life in the studios of Da Bassment?

 His work ethic is just amazing.
 That is the only way I can describe him.
 There are just numerous occasions that spring to mind but I remember when he used to teach us to sing songs not just on our albums, but even gospel songs, he would arrange them on the piano, and then arrange our vocals, instruct us how to sing, “Susan, this is how I want you sing your part, Rolita, you should sing it like this, ” and then with Tweet, and it would just be effortless.
 Everything would just be automatic-it wouldn’t take days or even hours for him to arrange something to sound amazing.
 His arrangements were like no-one else’s, and as far as producing songs, everything just comes to him.
 The music and the lyrics just come to him, just like that.
 It’s just all in his head and he just creates it.
 And when he’s in studio mode, he is IN studio mode!
 He could be in the studio for 2-3 days, working on music, NOT going to sleep while we’re all fallin’ asleep.
 We’d always be thinking how does this man have the energy to stay up like this?!
 We’d feel bad for fallin’ asleep while he was working hard, and try to stay awake and not fall asleep because he wasn’t fallin’ asleep.
 I mean it was crazy!
 Keeping up with DeVante was impossible.
 He was just that into music.
 He’s a genius- a total genius.
 I’ve never seen anybody like that or heard of anybody like that in my life.

-NJS4E: I can imagine!!
-It's always been well documented that DeVante's talents were endless- aside from the signature sound, as a reputed song-writer & a talented instrumentalist.
-Rumour has it he can write a hit track in 5 minutes!
+NJS4E: It’s always been well documented that DeVante’s talents were endless, aside from the signature sound, as a reputed songwriter & a talented instrumentalist.
+Rumor has it he can write a hit track in 5 minutes?

 As for DeVante’s writing, as soon as the music was done the song might as well have been done, ’cause he could write just as instantaneously as he did everything else musically.
 He could write a song in a minute- a whole song!
 He always had something going on in his head that he could write about.
 Nothing was an issue for him- everything came to him naturally.
 And writing was just another thing he was super-talented with.
 You know Jodeci’s first album Forever My Lady and all those songs?
 Do you know that DeVante wrote all those songs when he was 15?